roikonen/scalablemodeling/README.md

 Design flaws in the simple system tend to compound and lead to exponentially increasing complexity in the complex system.

-> "It's not the domain expert's knowledge that is released to production; it's the programmer's knowledge."
+> "It's developer (mis)understanding that's released in production, not the experts' knowledge."
 > _**Alberto Brandolini**_

 Without a proper understanding of the domain, it's impossible to implement a conceptual model that accurately reflects it.
 Effective collaboration with domain experts is essential to bridge this gap.